ffuszthaler/CD_SS23/assignment2_2/Report.md

 # What is the Tower of Hanoi?
 The tower of hanoi is a mathematical puzzle.
 It consists of three rods and a number of disks of different sizes which can slide onto any rod.
 The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top.
 We have to obtain the same stack on the third rod.

+Rules:
 * Only one disk can be moved at a time.
 * A disk can only be moved if it is the uppermost disk on a tower.
 * No disk is allowed to be placed on top of a smaller disk.

 # Iterative Implementation
-The iterative method works by first creating a custom datatype called a ```Stack``` and functions to interact with it, such as adding and removing data from it.
+The iterative method was implemeted by first creating a custom datatype called a ```Stack``` and functions to interact with it, such as adding and removing data from it.

 ```csharp
   public class Stack